rwynn/monstache-site/src/config.md

 	string (default "")

 	The MongoDB namespace, db.collection, to apply the script to.
-If you omit the namespace the mapping function with be applied to all documents.
+If you omit the namespace the pipeline function with be applied to all namespaces.

 	#### script

 	string (default "")

 	An inline script.
 You can use TOML multiline syntax here.
-The function should take 2 arguments, a namespace and a boolean ndicating whether or not the data is a change stream.
+The function should take 2 arguments, a namespace and a boolean indicating whether or not the data is a change stream.
 	The function should return an array of aggregation pipeline stages.
 Note, for change streams the root of the pipeline will be the change event with a field `fullDocument` representing the changed doc.
 You should alter your pipeline stages according to this boolean.
 Monstache needs the change event data so do not replace the root of the document in your pipeline for change streams.